abitwitch/whackberry/README.md

 TODO
-- PCB: order
+- 3d case
+- setup HID to act as a security key
-- Commandline crypto wallet
+- Commandline crypto wallet (bip39? electrum? bitcoin-core?)
 - Nice to have: ir-sender GUI using tkinter
 - Clean up this README